Introduction

 }

 Finally, we create a button listener with the defined handler.
-And we leak it to continue listening after it going out of scope and in particular after main returns.
+And we leak it to continue listening after it goes out of scope and in particular after main returns.

 // We indefinitely listen by creating and leaking a listener.